CodiumTeam/legacy-training-csharp/print-date/README.md

 # Goal
-Be able to test printCurrentDate function.
+Be able to test printCurrentDate function without changing the method signature.

+1. Test the code with doubles using a library.
+2. Test the code with doubles created by you.

 # Code to test
     public void PrintCurrentDate()
     {